-Illegal working is undertaken by individuals who are subject to UK immigration control, and have either entered the UK illegally, overstayed their permission to be here, or have permission to be in the UK but are subject to a condition preventing them from working.
+Illegal working is undertaken by individuals who are subject to UK immigration control and have either entered the UK unlawfully, overstayed their permission to be here, or have permission to be in the UK but are subject to a condition preventing them from working.

-Illegal working is an urgent issue that requires attention, and employers have a role to play in its prevention.
-Since 1997, employers have had a duty to prevent illegal working.
-They have done so by carrying out simple specified document checks on prospective employees to determine if they have a right to work in the UK.
-An employer can receive a financial penalty of up to £20,000 for each illegal worker employed.
-If prosecuted, they can now face up to five years in prison.
+The Government is focused on reducing the number of people who are illegally working in the UK, and employers in the construction sector have a role to play in this.
+Since 1997, all employers have had a responsibility to prevent illegal working.
+They do this by carrying out simple 'Right to Work' checks before employing someone, to make sure the individual is not disqualified from carrying out the work in question by reason of their immigration status.
+The checks have been underpinned by civil and criminal sanctions for non-compliance since 2008, including a civil penalty of up to £60,000 for each illegal worker employed.
+If prosecuted, employers can now face up to five years in prison.